KML: Using Machine Learning to Improve Storage Systems: Evaluation

 \paragraph{TPC-H benchmarks}

-As we mentioned in Section~\ref{sec:eval:testbed}, we evaluated our readahead neural network model---trained on \stt{db\_bench} RocksDB workloads that run on NVMe-SSD---on TPC-H queries (also NVMe-SSD).
-This was to show our model's accuracy limitations when presented with vastly different workload and application combinations.
-See Figure~\ref{fig:tpch-overall-performance}.
-We measured performance improvements as much as 39\% for most query types.
+As we mentioned in Section~\ref{sec:eval:testbed}, we evaluated our readahead neural network model---trained on RocksDB workloads---on TPC-H queries (both with NVMe-SSD).
+This intends to show the model's accuracy limitations when presented with vastly different workload and application combinations.
+Figure~\ref{fig:tpch-overall-performance} shows performance improvements as much as 39\% for most query types.
 For query 11, however, the readahead neural network failed to characterize the workload correctly and resulted in a 53\% performance reduction.
 Nevertheless, overall TPC-H performance still improved by 6\%.
+We expect that neural network models trained on more traditional SQL database workloads would likely yield even better predictions across most similar databases.